History of the South Korea national football team

-This article is the history of South Korean national football teams, including senior team and youth teams.
+This article is about the history of South Korean national football teams, including youth and women's teams.

+Senior team

 Early history

 Korea (Joseon) was not introduced to the sport of association football until the late 19th century; it is often said that football in Korea dates to 1882, when the Royal Navy sailors from HMS Flying Fish played a game while their vessel was visiting the Incheon Port.
 Korea became a Japanese colony in 1905 and was annexed into it outright in 1910.

 In 1921, the first All Joseon Football Tournament was held, and in 1928, the Joseon Football Association was organized, which created a foundation to disseminate and develop football in Korea.
 Korean teams participated in competitions with Japanese teams from around 1926; Joseon Football Club became a de facto national team for Koreans, and won the 1935 Emperor's Cup.
-Koreans also played for the Japanese national team, most notably Kim Yong-sik who played for Japan at the 1936 Summer Olympics.
+Koreans also played for the Japan national team, most notably Kim Yong-sik who played for Japan at the 1936 Summer Olympics.

 The Joseon FA was reorganized in 1945 as Japanese occupation ended with the end of World War II.
 Following the establishment of the South Korean state in the late 1940s, a new Korea Football Association (KFA) was founded in 1948 and joined FIFA, the international football governing body.
 The same year, the South Korean national team made its international debut and won 5–3 against Mexico at the 1948 Summer Olympics in London.

-First World Cup team (1954)
+First World Cup team

-In 1954, South Korea entered FIFA World Cup qualification for the first time, and qualified for the 1954 FIFA World Cup by beating Japan 7–3 on aggregate.
-South Korea were only the second Asian team to compete at a World Cup after the Dutch East Indies (Indonesia), and the first fully-independent Asian nation to do so.
+In 1954, South Korea entered FIFA World Cup qualification for the first time, and qualified for the 1954 FIFA World Cup in Switzerland by beating Japan 7–3 on aggregate.
+South Korea were only the second Asian team to compete at a World Cup after the Dutch East Indies (Indonesia) in 1938, and the first fully-independent Asian nation to do so.
 South Korea lost their only two games by heavy margins: 9–0 against Hungary (the joint-heaviest defeat in World Cup history) and 7–0 against Turkey.
 Their third scheduled game, against West Germany, was never played because neither were seeded in their group, as per that tournament's rules.
 It would take thirty-two years before South Korea was able to participate at the World Cup finals again.

-Despite this poor performance, South Korea successfully rallied by winning the inaugural AFC Asian Cup in 1956.
+Two years later, South Korea won the inaugural AFC Asian Cup in 1956.
 They hosted the next edition in 1960 and successfully retained the title, beating South Vietnam, Israel, and Republic of China in the process.
 However, the South Korean players received fake medals, instead of the gold medals they had been promised, and returned them to the KFA.
 The KFA promised to give them real medals, but this did not occur until 2019.
-South Korea have not won the AFC Asian Cup since 1960, something that has thus been attributed to the "curse of the fake gold medals."
+South Korea have not won the AFC Asian Cup since, something that has thus been attributed to the "curse of the fake gold medals."